Othernet-Project/librarian/docs/source/developers/components_exports.rst

 the :py:meth:`argparse.ArgumentParser.add_argument` method.

 A command may register additional arguments that it wants to use.
-These aruguments are specified as an iterable of dicts, where each dict is a set of keyword arguments for the :py:meth:`~argparse.ArgumentParser.add_argument` method.
+These arguments are specified as an iterable of dicts, where each dict is a set of keyword arguments for the :py:meth:`~argparse.ArgumentParser.add_argument` method.
 For example::